NCAR/climate-primer-water/doc/ch5_attribution.rst

 *Attribution of observed climate change to anthropogenic forcing* and *Attribution of weather and climate events to anthropogenic forcing*, as will the discussion that follows.
-Because the focus of this primer is on climate change impacts on North America water studies, the focus in what follows will be on regional approaches to this topic, referencing Doblas-Reyes, et al. (2021) for the discussion of *Attribution of observed climate change to anthropogenic forcing*, referencing Seneviratne et al. (2021) for *Attribution of weather and climate events to anthropogenic forcing*, and we refer the reader to Eyring et al.
+Because the focus of this primer is on climate-change impacts on North America water studies, the focus in what follows will be on regional approaches to this topic, referencing Doblas-Reyes et al. (2021) for the discussion of *Attribution of observed climate change to anthropogenic forcing*, referencing Seneviratne et al. (2021) for *Attribution of weather and climate events to anthropogenic forcing*, and we refer the reader to Eyring et al.